zhangjiequan/AssetStudio/README.md

 ## Credits
 If you find this tool useful, please mention my name in your credits screen.
 Something like "AssetStudio by Perfare & zhangjiequan" or "Thanks to Perfare & zhangjiequan" would be very much appreciated.

+## Collaborate
+Feel free to fork the project and make modifications for yourself or to share by creating pull requests.
+Also, create issues for feature requests or bug reports if you want to help improving this tool, thanks!

+## Contact
+Contact me at zhangjiequan@qq.com